All Posts in Category: Childcare Rebate

 3. Notice that it is up to a percentage of an hourly fee cap – not a percentage of the actual rate you pay if your fees are higher than these rates.
 This is the same system as the current Childcare Benefit standard hourly rate.
 Currently at $4.30 an hour.*Subsidy tapers down by 1 per cent for each $3000 of family income

-When the subsidy commences the hourly fee caps will be:
+When the subsidy commences the child care subsidy hourly rate cap will be:

 |Service type||Maximum hourly fee cap|